Last Updated on December 30, 2022 by Jeff

-Built for low-impact, easy use, stationary exercise bikes (including recumbent bikes, upright bikes, and indoor cycles) provide great cardiovascular workouts in the comfort of your own home.
+Built for low-impact, easy use, exercise bikes provide great cardiovascular workouts in the comfort of your own home.
 You can simply jump on and crank out an excellent session that will get your heart rate pumping while putting far less stress on your joints.
 Additionally, and depending on the model and brand of the stationary exercise bike, sitting on a seat/saddle can be much more comfortable over long workouts than other styles of cardio equipment.

-Read on as we dig in to help with all the questions you have about the best stationary bikes, indoor cycles, upright bikes, and recumbent bikes as well as share links to our specific stationary bike reviews.
+Read on as we dig in to help with all the questions you have about the best stationary bikes as well as share links to our specific stationary bike reviews.

 Choosing the right stationary exercise bike requires some serious consideration.
 There are a lot of options and styles to choose from.
 As with any piece of exercise equipment you first need to ask yourself some basic, but necessary, questions.